ec429/fc-aviation/README.md

 ### Flying Boats

 The Early Flying Boat operates like a slightly longer-ranged light bomber, but the Patrol Boat and the Twenties, Thirties and Heavy Flying Boat can all attack ships.
-Combined with their long endurance, this makes them great sub-hunters.
+Combined with their long endurance, this makes them great sub-hunters (especially Heavy Flying Boat, which gets doubled Attack against subs).
 And (like all seaplanes) they can use Buoys and Seaplane Tenders as refuelling bases.

 They do not suffer the usual 75% defence penalty for aircraft on the ground attacked by ground troops.

+#### Maritime Patrol

+In the WWII era, heavy flying-boats are replaced in the long-range ASW rôle by large landplanes developed from heavy bombers.
+Their range is longer and their attacks more powerful, but they require the same Concrete Runways as the big bombers, and their defence is slightly weaker.

 ### Lighter Than Air